NJDHTS/NJDHTS/numetric-workbooks/new-jersey-advanced-crash-tables.md

 <!-- -->
 >**tip**
->Bear in mind that the **Vehicles** workbook joins the crash table to the vehicles table.
+>The **Vehicles** workbook joins the crash table to the vehicles table.
 As a result, counts and totals from this workbook will be structured as follows:
 >
 >* Number of **vehicles** in crashes with a particular crash attribute \(eg. municipality, year, time of day, route\)
 >* Number of **vehicles** with a particular vehicle attribute \(eg. vehicle type, vehicle make, vehicle year, special function vehicle\)